andrewufrank/daino/docs/site/dough/Blog/SubBlog/30syntaxExamples.md

 ---

 # goal
 List the special syntax for references.
-Useful is probably also the description of [MultiMarkdown](https://fletcherpenney.net/multimarkdown/cms/), whic us mostly enabled in Pandoc as `MMD`.
+Useful is probably also the description of [MultiMarkdown](https://fletcherpenney.net/multimarkdown/cms/), which are mostly enabled in Pandoc, sometimes with slightly improved syntax.

 # Footnotes
 A footnote is marked as `[^id]` and it's text as `[^id] : text`.